The Ask Guessing Game

 Personal Bias About Donors

-All people have biases about money, including fundraisers.
-A fundraiser’s relationship to money and reaction to the trappings of wealth are often influenced by their family’s financial circumstances while growing up.
+Everyone has biases about money, including fundraisers.
+A fundraiser’s relationship to money and reaction to the trappings of wealth are often influenced by their family’s financial circumstances during childhood.
 They may make erroneous assumptions about donor wealth based on various subjective queues such as the kind of car they drive, the town they live in, where they went to college, how they dress, and others.
 This bias can lead to asking the donor for too little or too much — sometimes miscalculating the Ask by five or six figures or more!

 Relationship Awareness & Readiness to Ask